Although both mean "to burn," "fire" refers to a small flame, while "blaze" is used to describe a large, intense fire.

-A big fire is often called a "blaze": It took the firefighters an hour to control the blaze.
+A large fire is often called a "blaze": It took the firefighters an hour to control the blaze.

 When someone sets something on fire, we can also say that person "set fire to something" or "set something on fire": I almost set the kitchen on fire since I forgot to turn the oven off.

-When something catches fire, English has the phrase "catch fire": She was slightly burned when her shirt caught fire.
+When something catches fire, the English phrase is "catch fire": She was slightly burned when her shirt caught fire (She was slightly burned when her shirt caught fire).

-When something catches fire, it can be said to have "burst into flames": The men jumped out the window just before their room burst into flames.
+When something bursts into flames, it can be said that it has "burst into flames": The men jumped off the window just before their room burst into flames.

-To say something is on fire, besides "burning", we can use "on fire" or "in flames": When the firefighters arrived, half of the building was already in flames.
+To say something is on fire, besides "burning," we can use "on fire" or "in flames": When the firefighters arrived, half of the building was already in flames.

-If you want to describe something that is burning fiercely, English has the word "blazing": The whole building was blazing within minutes.
+If you want to describe something burning intensely, the English word is "blazing": The whole building was blazing within minutes.

-Burn down is "burn down" or "burn to the ground": This year marks 20 years since the local museum burned to the ground.
+"Burning down" or "burning to the ground": This year marks 20 years since the local museum burned to the ground.

 Choose the correct answer to complete the following sentences: